AnthonyRentsch/likely-voters/README.md

 # Data

-* Cooperative Congressional Election Study (CCES) surveys from 2008, 2012, and 2016.
+* Cooperative Congressional Election Study (CCES) surveys from 2008, 2012, and 2016, as well as the cumulative file.
 Find that data [here](https://cces.gov.harvard.edu/).
 * Catalist turnout data (Professor Brian Schaffner has access to an academic subscription to Catalist, which he has generously allowed me use for this project).

 # Scripts